z505/GoLazarus/README.md

 Extend the Lazarus IDE with code tools and lazideintf

-In lazideintf is the ability to detect compilation:
+In lazideintf is the ability to detect compilation of fpc code (after, before):
-* LazarusIDE.AddHandlerOnProjectBuildingFinished(@MyEvent);
+* after compile: LazarusIDE.AddHandlerOnProjectBuildingFinished(@MyEvent);
-* LazarusIDE.AddHandlerOnLazarusBuildingFinished(@MyEvent);
+* ide after build: LazarusIDE.AddHandlerOnLazarusBuildingFinished(@MyEvent);
+* before compile: AddHandlerOnLazarusBuilding
+* lihtProjectBuilding, lihtProjectBuildingFinished is a TLazarusIDEHandlerType

 Add golang compilation messages using: